Southpaw Weimaraners

 Why choose a field line Weimaraner?

-Regardless of if you are an avid hunter, weekend warrior, or just looking for a canine pal to take to your kid's soccer game, a field bred dog is a great choice.
-Many people assume that field dogs are hyper or higher strung, and this is simply not true.
-Consider that most working dogs will spend 90% of the time in their homes, relaxing with family and being asked for self control.
-For this reason, temperament is THE MOST IMPORTANT thing when breeding hunting/working dogs.
-A dog who is "up" all the time is wasting energy, which is why some non-working lines can be a little more difficult to live with.
-A working dog must have all of their drives balanced.
-The high energy must be paired with self control.
+The high energy must be paired with self-control.
 The desire to work must be mellowed by the ability to do nothing when asked.
 Intelligence must be paired with cooperation.
 A dog who is physically capable of running at a gallop for hours day after day should also easily relax.
 Weimaraners are excellent family dogs when they have an adequate outlet for their intelligence and sense of humor.
 They are a "dog with a human brain" and are best managed by an owner who is consistent and understands their need to work with their humans.
-I do recommend that all of my owners have a job for their puppies, and maybe even try some hunting--you may be amazed when you see your pup click into drive and want more!
+I do recommend that all of my owners have a job for their puppies, and maybe even try some hunting--you may be amazed when you see your pup click into drive and I promise that both of you will want more!

 Roanoke, VA